 Imagine losing your ability to speak, not being able to communicate your everyday feelings, thoughts or requests.
 Maybe you’ve experienced this the day after a big concert or as a result of a common illness, but for Amyotrophic Lateral Sclerosis (ALS) patients, this is an everyday reality.
 Kaitlyn Tholen (Gamma Tau Chapter ‘19) dedicates her time to ALS patients by pressing the record button and preserving their voice when they fear they will lose it.

-Interested in learning more about what Kaitlyn does?
+Interested in learning more about what Tholen does?
 Check out this video from the program at Ochsner.
-Kaitlyn shares that “I had the opportunity to work with Ms. Norman during her last appointment, and her story was recorded to give everyone a little more insight into what we do each weekend for these patients!”
+Tholen shares that “I had the opportunity to work with Ms. Norman during her last appointment, and her story was recorded to give everyone a little more insight into what we do each weekend for these patients!”